 While most cats can be easily trained to allow nail trimming -- and it's always good to start at an early age -- if your cat seems fearful of having their nails trimmed, make sure to approach the routine slowly to give them time to adjust.

 Start by gently holding your cat's foot, without attempting to trim the nails or otherwise manipulate the foot.
 Once your cat will allow you to handle their paw without fear, move on to handling the individual toes.

 Next, introduce the nail trimmer.
 Simply tap the trimmer against the nail without actually trimming at first.
 When your cat will allow you to tap their nails with the trimmer, you can move on to actually trimming.

-For cats with short attention spans that might get impatient during nail trims, try trimming a nail or two at a time.
+For cats with short attention spans who might get impatient during nail trims, try trimming a nail or two at a time.

 It may take several sessions to get your cat used to having their toenails trimmed, but you'll be fine if you go slowly and use plenty of treats and praise during the process.